codeLabs-summer2021/3D-Model-World/README.md

 ### Motivation

 There have been a lot of attempts to build something like this.
-See for example Sketchfab's [experiment](https://labs.sketchfab.com/experiments/map/).
-And Polycam's [map](https://twitter.com/PolycamAI/status/1402366028852568065).
+See for example Sketchfab's [experiment](https://labs.sketchfab.com/experiments/map/) and Polycam's [map](https://twitter.com/PolycamAI/status/1402366028852568065).

 None of these attempts have ever shown the 3D objects embedded directly on the map - just a 2D map and a separate 3D view.
 This makes it hard to understand and appreciate the scale of these 3D structures.
 A lot of times how they fit in with the landscape is a crucial part (think of landmarks like Stonehenge).